1 Lord! and is thine anger gone?

 Present my soul to heal:

-Still and quiet may I be,
+Still and quiet may I lie,

 Nor struggle out of thine embrace;

-Never more resist or fly
+Never more resist, or fly

 From thy pursuing grace.